jerilseb/open-in-vscode/README.md

 1. Navigate to any GitHub repository page
 2. You'll see an "Open in VSCode" button next to the "Code" button
 3. Click the button to clone the repository to your desktop and open it in VS Code
-4. The repository will be cloned to a temporary directory on your desktop

 ## Requirements